Hello everyone!

 www - Target:

-@(or the root domain name) - Proxy: active
+@(or the root domain name) - Proxy: enabled

 - Name:

-Nameserver propagation can take from a few minutes to 48 hours, but usually happens in less than 1 hour.
-To check if it has already propagated, use the website dnschecker.org and verify if the A records are pointing to the correct IP in various regions of the world.
+Nameserver propagation can take from a few minutes up to 48 hours, but it usually happens in less than 1 hour.
+To check if it has propagated, use the site dnschecker.org and verify if the A records are pointing to the correct IP in various regions around the world.

 Optimizing with Cloudflare

-Now that your server is up and running, let's add a touch of magic to make it faster and more secure with Cloudflare.
-Cloudflare acts as a CDN (Content Delivery Network), firewall, and performance optimizer, all for free on basic plans.
+Now that your server is live, let's add a touch of magic to make it faster and more secure with Cloudflare.
+Cloudflare acts as a CDN (Content Delivery Network), firewall, and performance optimizer, all for free on their basic plans.

-- Create a Cloudflare account: Access cloudflare.com and add your domain.
+- Create a Cloudflare account: Go to cloudflare.com and add your domain.

 - Change Nameservers: Cloudflare will instruct you to change your domain's nameservers to theirs.
-This is crucial — all your website's traffic will now be routed through Cloudflare.
+This is fundamental — all your site traffic will now be routed through Cloudflare.

 - DNS Configuration: Cloudflare will automatically import your existing DNS entries.
-Make sure that the
+Ensure that the

-Arecord for your main domain and thewwwsubdomain points to the public IP of your Azure VM.
+Arecord for your main domain and thewwwsubdomain points to the public IP of your VM in Azure.

 With Cloudflare active, your site already benefits from basic DDoS protection and automatic caching for static assets (CSS, JS, images).